learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 With `&&`, _both_ statements (to the left and right of `&&`) must be `true` in order for the entire _expression_ (that is, the entire _phrase_) to be `true`; with `||`, only one of the statements needs to be `true`.

-Keep in mind that JavaScript reads this combinations from left to right, returns the last statement it saw, and only evaluates as many statements as necessary.
+Keep in mind that JavaScript reads these combinations from left to right, returns the last statement it saw, and only evaluates as many statements as necessary.
 So if we write,

 ``` javascript
 5 === 5 && 1